zth/rescript-relay/rescript-relay-documentation/docs/variables.md

 ### `@rescriptRelayNullableVariables`

-By adding this directive to your operation, you'll be able to send `null` to your server for any nullable variable (or any nullable value in any input object).
+By adding this directive to your operation, you'll be able to send `null` (using the `Js.Null` module) to your server for any nullable variable (or any nullable value in any input object).
 It looks like this:

 ```rescript
 module Mutation = %relay(`